MegaManSec/JoshuaHu/_posts/2023-12-09-ssh-username-enumeration-ubuntu-18.md

 It seems that somehow, for over two years, the patch for _that_ vulnerability introduced a similar vulnerability into Ubuntu 18.04's openssh.
 Sending a specifically crafted packet to the server wasn't necessary: if you tried to connect with an invalid username, the client would simply report "Connection closed by [host] port [port]".

 As always, it's not so simple.
 Different versions of ssh (the client) report different error messages.
-I've discovered three variations so far.
+I've discovered three variations so far that indicate whether a user exists or not.

 ### OpenSSH_6.6.1p1 Ubuntu-2ubuntu2.13, OpenSSL 1.0.1f 6 Jan 2014